 These will be either Class 2 or Class 3 depending on your individual circumstances.

-Following the introduction of the new State Pension HM Revenue and Customs has extended the scope of missed contributions which can be purchased, and will allow eligible individuals to purchase additional years dating as far back as the 2006/07 tax year.
-Gaps between 2006 and 2016 must be filled by 5 April 2023.
+Following the introduction of the new State Pension, HM Revenue and Customs previously extended the scope of missed contributions which can be purchased, and allowed eligible individuals to purchase additional years dating as far back as the 2006/07 tax year.
+As the deadline for filling these gaps is 31 July 2023, after this date you will only be eligible to make voluntary National Insurance contributions for the last 6 years.

 How much are voluntary National Insurance contributions?